-The YWCA Niagara Region, with the support of Mountainview Homes built a 24×16 foot Cardboard House in the Pen Centre to raise awareness about the growing problem of homelessness in Niagara.
-It has been on display at the Pen Centre for many years in a row and will be back in August!
+The YWCA Niagara Region, with the support of Mountainview Homes built a 24×16 foot Cardboard House to raise awareness about the growing problem of homelessness in Niagara.

 The Cardboard House has helped us raise awareness of poverty and homelessness all over the Region:

 It is here that we, at the YW, and the rest of the community have an opportunity to reflect on what homelessness means, how it affects all of us and how we can address this very real epidemic.
-If you are interested in putting up the cardboard house, please contact Arienne Good.
+If you are interested in putting up the cardboard house, please contact Franziska Emslie.

 Thank you Susan Ryzebol, Rick Vanderkuip, George Miedema, John Vanderperk, Tom Venema, Dennis Teeuwsen, Dave Wiersma, James Vahrmeyer, Derek Ryzebol, Jeremy Froese, Ryan Vander Veen, Ryan Vanderberkel, Rick Hoogendam, Darrel Buys, Doug Bratton and Hank Rensink for helping us assemble and disassemble the house.

 We would like to especially thank Chad Bezuyen, who always makes sure that we have enough volunteers to help out with the (dis)assembly of the House.
 We are touched by your dedication and kindness.

 Sponsored by: Mountainview Homes, The Brick, Reimer Graphics, Future Shop